MBCC has a strong history of excellence in the Humanities both in and out of the classroom.

 Year 11 Geography – Natural hazards, tropical diseases, bamboo production, architecture

-Year 12 Geography – Urban Challenge in Perth and Tokyo, land cover change and climate change
+Year 12 Geography – Urban Challenges in Perth and Tokyo, land cover change and climate change